-The cabinet is a 13-ply, Baltic Birch Plywood enclosure with internal wood bracing to eliminate any side wall movement and steel reinforcement plates on all critical points of the cabinet.
-The steel plates double as attachment points for RigSafeTM flying hardware accessories.
-The cabinet is a vented baffle design for maximum output and is provided with two large diameter ports to prevent compression at high SPL due to large exit velocities.
+The cabinet is a 13-ply, Baltic Birch Plywood bandpass enclosure with multiple cavities and internal wood bracing to eliminate any side wall movement.
+The bandpass design results in low distortion, very high power handling and very high output SPL.
+All ports are large to prevent compression at high SPL due to large exit velocities.
 After moisture sealing, the cabinet is primed, finish sanded, and then painted in the strongest textured black finish available.